DESIGN, ENGINEERING AND CONSTRUCTION TO SERVE PROCESS INDUSTRIES

-Those specialties are incorporated into our full-service engineering, procurement and construction (EPC) project delivery approach, which provides you with a single source of accountability and responsibility.
-As a result, Austin delivers projects faster, safer, more predictably, and at a better quality and value.
+Those specialties are incorporated into our full-service engineering, procurement and construction (EPC) project delivery approach, which provides you with a single source of accountability and responsibility from our process engineering consultants.

 Austin’s team offers a menu of solutions for any project, including• Location consulting

 • Plant expansion for 20 million pounds per year of acetic acid-based esterification product for cosmetics, pharmaceuticals and food.